Teaching & Learning - Train the Trainer

 All trainees attend this part.
 To start thinking about how to teach, we need to know how a human being learns.
 Learning is the result of experiences.
 These experiences must be as much as possible practical.
 Motivation is important but can be boosted or demolished by what an instructor tells or does or his attitude.
 In short do's and don'ts to foster learning.

 The Teaching Process

 The 5 steps of every teaching process.
 Next to the steps, we concentrate on the first one as starting point and already often neglected in aviation training: the importance of preparation.

 Structured training, standardized training versus ad hoc training.

 Use of Training Techniques, use of training Tools, do's and don'ts, practical exercises.

 Training Techniques: (Practical)(In Flight) Instruction

-Whatever training, there will always be an evaluation as part of the process.
+Whatever training, there will always be an evaluation part in the process.
 How to organise a debriefing?
 Do's and don'ts of evaluating.
-Human aspects: pitfalls.
+Pitfalls.